-However, there does appear to be a small but steady growth in the number of IT leaders using flexible contingent labour for more than half of their technology team.
+Large majority of IT leaders continue to prefer hiring full-time employees on permanent contracts small but steady growth in the number of IT leaders using flexible contingent labour for more than half of their technology team.
 Since 2011 this highly contingent-orientated community has grown by 33 per cent.
 IT leaders have been increasingly looking at outsourcing as a means of accessing skills and capability compared to the more traditional view of outsourcing to save costs.
 As project demands grow, the contingent labour force is probably the fastest way to train people on board.